Abortion ban legislation adds to political challenge for GOP

 "Of course, I support Lindsey Graham's 15-week bill, and I hope it passes," Masters said this week.
 "If it doesn't, I suggest and will introduce a third-trimester standalone bill.
 Certainly we can all agree that in America, we shouldn't tolerate late-term abortion like China and North Korea do."

-In another battleground state, Georgia's Republican Senate nominee Herschel Walker released a statement supporting Graham’s proposal, having already declared during a GOP primary that he'd support abortion bans without any exceptions for rape, incest or the life of the mother.
+In another battleground state, Georgia's Republican Senate nominee Herschel Walker released a statement supporting Graham's proposal, having already declared during a GOP primary that he'd support abortion bans without any exceptions.

 "I am a proud pro-life Christian, and I will always stand up for our unborn children," Walker said of Graham's proposal this week.
 "I believe the issue should be decided at the state level, but I WOULD support this policy."